MyNameIsTrez/sokoban-solver-in-c/README.md

 `iddfs.c` ([iterative deepening depth-first search](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search)) is best when the branching factor is quite a bit higher than 1.
 It doesn't run out of memory in big maps.

 `area.c` is based on `iddfs.c`, but the major difference is that it doesn't make the player walk around one step at a time.
-Instead, it tracks which tiles are reachable by the player, so that it knows which boxes the player is able to push, if the player were to walk up to them.
+Instead, it tracks which floor tiles are reachable by the player, so that it knows which boxes the player is able to push, if the player were to walk up to them.
+This way, the solver can just push boxes directly.

 ## Running